afaherty27/kitchenManagementApp/README.md

 # kitchenManagementApp
 web app for simplifying kitchen management

+# THE EMAIL WEBSERVICE USED IN THIS APP IS NO LONGER HOSTED.
+A FIX IS IN THE WORKS

 ##INTRO
 This web app will allow kitchen managers to simplify their work load, and provide all the
     information to their staff members